ehacinom/CAM-EIA/README.md

 # CAM-EIA

+## Plan
-####Things we need to d3.js and ember.js

-Interactively separate data into these views.
-There are 50 states + DC.
+Things we need to d3.js and ember.js to interactively separate data into these views.
-Missing data will be marked as 0.
-Units: thousand megawatthours, GWhr

 * Pick a timescale: Annual/Quarterly/Monthly
     * Pick a year/quarter/month, ie, 2012/2014Q3/201602